crmcog/sf-cog/docs/admin-guide/30-deep-dive-business-layer.md

 In Master-Detail relationships -

 - Parent controls detail and sub-detail record behaviour
-- Deleting parent will delete child
+- Deleting master record will delete detail record
 - Detail will inherit and follow master’s visibility/sharing rules

-When you are designing the Child record layout, you will see that the Master field is required on record layout.
+When you are designing the detail record layout you will see that the Master field is required on record layout - you cannot quite remove the field from 'edit' layout.

 Unique capabilities to master-detail relationships -